 The Chinese, besides using water clocks, also invented joss-sticks, which burned uniformly.
-The joss-stick is somewhat similar to what good old King Alfred of England is said to have used way back in the eighth century.

-He was a great educator, and discovered how to divide the time which he allowed his nobles in which to make complaints against each other.
+The joss-stick is somewhat similar to what good old King Alfred of England is said to have used back in the eighth century.
+He was a great educator, and discovered that tallow candles could be used for dividing the time which he allowed his nobles in which to make complaints against each other.